 Being underinsured means your insurance policies don’t provide enough coverage for your needs.

-This often happens when policy limits haven’t kept up with inflation or life changes.
-For example, if you bought a home 10 years ago but haven’t increased your homeowner’s coverage since then, a major claim today could easily exceed your limits.
+This often happens when policy limits haven’t kept up with inflation or major life changes.
+For example, if you bought a home 10 years ago but haven’t increased your coverage since then, a major claim today could easily exceed your old limits due to rising construction and renovation costs.

-- Life Insurance: Calculate your necessary coverage by considering your family’s living expenses, outstanding debts, and future needs, such as education costs.
-Tools like the Life Insurance Association Singapore (LIA) calculator can help.
+Calculate your necessary coverage by considering your family’s daily living expenses, outstanding debts (like a home loan), and future milestones, such as your children’s education costs.
+Tools like the Life Insurance Association Singapore (LIA) Protection Calculator can help you find your exact mortality and critical illness protection gaps based on industry data.

 How to Avoid Common Insurance Traps?

 Life circumstances change, and so should your insurance coverage.
-Major life events like marriage, having children, or buying a property necessitate a review of your insurance needs.
-Schedule an annual review of your policies to ensure they align with your current situation.
+Major life events like marriage, having children, getting a salary raise, or buying a property necessitate an immediate review of your coverage.
+Schedule an annual review of your policies to ensure they align with your current financial situation.

 Over time, the additional premium costs really add up.
-It’s a good idea to review your policies at least once a year to make sure you have appropriate coverage limits based on current costs to rebuild your home or your vehicle’s value.
-You may be able to lower coverage amounts and save on premiums.
+Review your policies annually to make sure you have appropriate coverage limits based on current realistic costs.

 Afterthoughts